department-of-veterans-affairs/va.gov-team/teams/cross-team-initiatives/mobile-month/research/conversation-guide.md

 ## Fourth Task: Claims Status Tool - 10 minutes

-- OK now I'm going to share a different URL with you (staging URL).
-Let's say you want to see the status of one of your claims, what would you do?
-- Login as X, pw Y
+* Do you have any current claims or appeals in process with VA.gov?
+   * If YES, Can you show me what would you do from your phone to see what's happening with those claims or appeals?
+   * If NO, user can stop sharing their screen.
+Moderator logs in to staging as vets.gov.user+228@gmail.com and shares screen.
+What would you do to see what's happening with your claims and appeals?
-- Let's say you filed an appeal and don't see it on this list.
+* Let's say you filed an appeal and don't see it on this list.
 Is there anything here telling you what to do in that situation?
-- You want to check if you need to upload further documentation for your first claim.
+* You want to check if you need to upload further documentation for your first claim.
 How would you do that?

 ### Things to watch for: